Aliases for MARK3 Gene

 GeneCards Summary for MARK3 Gene

 MARK3 (Microtubule Affinity Regulating Kinase 3) is a Protein Coding gene.
-Diseases associated with MARK3 include Visual Impairment And Progressive Phthisis Bulbi and Brain Stem Astrocytic Neoplasm.
-Among its related pathways are Negative regulation of MAPK pathway and RET signaling.
+Diseases associated with MARK3 include Visual Impairment And Progressive Phthisis Bulbi and Peutz-Jeghers Syndrome.
+Among its related pathways are RET signaling and Negative regulation of MAPK pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK1.

 UniProtKB/Swiss-Prot Summary for MARK3 Gene

 Serine/threonine-protein kinase (PubMed:23666762).
 Involved in the specific phosphorylation of microtubule-associated proteins for MAP2 and MAP4.
 Phosphorylates the microtubule-associated protein MAPT/TAU (PubMed:23666762).
 Phosphorylates CDC25C on 'Ser-216'.
 Regulates localization and activity of some histone deacetylases by mediating phosphorylation of HDAC7, promoting subsequent interaction between HDAC7 and 14-3-3 and export from the nucleus (PubMed:16980613).
 Negatively regulates the Hippo signaling pathway and antagonizes the phosphorylation of LATS1.
 Cooperates with DLG5 to inhibit the kinase activity of STK3/MST2 toward LATS1 (PubMed:28087714).